taanhtuan/shopee_ner/docs/method.md

 already integrated in Spark ML) and / or k-NN to solve the first problem.

 However, the first solution only works well on sample observed in traning datasets.
-That means if new patterns or classes found in given test sample which did not exist in training data, we can do predict for that case.
-That is the reason why we have to solve the second challenge.
+That means if new patterns or classes are found in given test sample which did not exist in training data, it will be impossible to do predict.
+That is root problem to be solved for the second challenge.

-Besides, `product_name` defined in section 0 is usually short and be written informally.
-That is the morphology of formal sentences can not used to predict the main subjective object (might be a named entity).
-So, we can not use the rule base or NLP parser to accomplish extracting named entitiy.
+Besides, `product_name` defined in section (0) is usually short and be written informally.
+That is the morphology of formal sentences can not be used to predict the main subjective object (might be a named entity).
+So, we can not use the rule base or NLP parser to accomplish extracting named entities.
 To solve that, I applied POS Tagger built for tweet (similar kinds, which is short and unstructure textual content) in others to regonize 'noun', 'verb', ... and disambiguate tokens.